CLIxIndia-Dev/qbank-lite/assessment.md

 Also, as with submitting responses to questions, the form data for each type of `item` differs.

-form data (single language, shared across all `item` types, optional):
+form data (single language, optional):
   - name.
 A name / title for the `item` that will help authors identify it in a UI.
 Limited to 256 characters.
 Will be set to the default language of `en`.
   - description.
 A longer text field to describe the `item`.
 Limited to 1024 characters.